 years of study, there is apparently no way to fix the above issues, so either the DOT needs to be revived, or a new Occupational Information

-System needs to be developed - probably the latter, if the SSA's Occupational Information Development Advisory Panel continue in their formidable challenge.
-In my opinion, the early-on and essential pitfall of developing the
+System needs to be developed.
+In my opinion, the early-on and essential pitfall of developing the O*NET occupational

 courts, Vocational Rehabilitation counselor’s who need to make precise training and job placements, the Veteran's Administration,

 and American companies who need to develop precise and valid job descriptions.